angrykoala/awesome-esolangs/README.md

 # Awesome Esoteric [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-> Curated list of awesome Esoteric languages and resources.
+Curated list of awesome esoteric languages and resources.

+> An esoteric programming language, or esolang, is a computer programming language designed to experiment with weird ideas, to be hard to program in, or as a joke, rather than for practical use.
+***esolang.org***

 ## Contents
 * [Languages](#languages)